What Are Casement Windows?

 Double Casement Windows

 Double casement windows consist of two casement windows side by side, each opening outward from a central mullion.
 This design doubles the airflow and provides a symmetrical aesthetic that enhances both traditional and modern homes.
-Ideal for larger openings, double casement windows offer expansive views and increased ventilation, making them a practical choice for living rooms, kitchens, and other spacious areas.
+Ideal for larger openings, double casements offer expansive views and increased ventilation, making them a practical choice for living rooms, kitchens, and other spacious areas.

 French Casement Windows